KevinCurtisDev/todo_list_app/README.md

 ## Deployment
 The app was deployed on github pages and can be viewed at the following link: [TODO WEB APP](https://the-masta-blasta.github.io/todo_list_app/)

 In order to view the jasmine tests you can clone or download the github repo to your local machine.
-You should have python3 installed on your machine. from your terminal or command line CD into the project directory and run a python htp server with the following command: python3 -m http.server
+You should have python3 installed on your machine. from your terminal or command line CD into the project directory and run a python http server with the following command: python3 -m http.server

 Once the server is running you can view and use the ToDo app in your browser by visiting the url produced by the python server.

-To view the jasmine test suit, add the following extension to the generated url: /test/SpecRunner.html
+To view the jasmine test suit, remove add the following extension to the generated url: /test/SpecRunner.html

 ## Analysis and comparison of ToDo web app with competitor web app
 Google's lighthouse audit was used for my analyis and comparison of the ToDo web app and a competitor ToDo web app.